Brian Dukes

 How Do You Value a Small Online Business?

-To value your small online business, gather your financial data and conduct a valuation analysis using your selected valuation method.
+To value your small business, gather your financial data and conduct a valuation analysis using your selected valuation method.
 Once you have arrived at an estimated value, adjust for external factors, such as industry trends and risks.

 Conclusion